The Poodle (Standard): A Royal History and Elegant Charm

 Do Poodles Smell a Lot?

 Poodles do not have a strong or inherent odour, but like any breed, they can develop an unpleasant smell if not properly cared for.
 Factors such as diet, hygiene, and overall health can influence a dog's scent.
-Regular bathing, brushing, and dental care can help minimize any potential odours.
+Regular bathing, brushing, and dental care can help minimise any potential odours.

 In conclusion, the Standard Poodle is a breed that stands out not only for its regal appearance and remarkable intelligence but also for its relatively odourless nature when compared to many other breeds.
 However, responsible pet ownership involves proper grooming and care to ensure your Poodle remains fresh and pleasant.
 With the right attention to hygiene, your Standard Poodle can be a delightful addition to your family, bringing charm, elegance, and loyalty to your life.